ukhsa-collaboration/devops-terraform-modules/terraform-modules/resource-name-prefix/README.md

 This Terraform module provides functionalities to manage the naming configuration of resources in AWS.
 It combines the given base name with the provided tags (specifically `Project` and `Environment`) to generate a consistent naming prefix.

+## Prerequisites

+- **Terraform Tags Module**: Before using the `load-balancer` module, you must integrate the [Terraform Tags Module](../tags) to ensure consistent tagging across AWS resources.
+Refer to its documentation to understand its setup and usage.

 ## Features

 - Automated resource naming prefix generation based on base name, project, and environment tags.